commercialhaskell/stack/doc/tutorial/tutorial_conclusion.md

 Stack is not the only tool available for building Haskell code.
 If you are happy building Haskell code with other tools, you may not need Stack.
-If you're experiencing problems with other tools, give Stack a try.
+If you are experiencing problems with other tools, give Stack a try.

-If you're a new user who has no experience with other tools, we recommend Stack.
+If you are a new user who has no experience with other tools, we recommend Stack.
 It aims to be easy to use and its defaults match modern best practices in Haskell development.

 Other key features of Stack include: